 Smaller teams who want to explore Slack for the first time can start out with the free account to learn the ropes.
 After that, accounts start at $8 per month per user, and discounts are available with annual billing.
 Find out more here.

 Teamwork Projects (there’s also Desk and real-time Chat from Teamwork) is a full-service project management tool.
-When you open the app each morning, you’ll be shown an overview that includes your team’s activity like messages, tasks and completed goals.
+When you open the app each morning, you’ll be shown an overview that includes your team’s activity like messages, task list and completed goals.

 For people who do best with visual organization, Teamwork’s color coding is incredibly helpful.
 Colors can be customized to differentiate tasks to easily distinguish between them in the Activity stream.
 Plus, the current day’s activity is shown in orange, making it simple to stay up-to-date.

 There are all sorts of ways to view projects and progress.
 The most simplistic views are the activity summary and the milestone overview, but you can also view by calendar, your projects, statuses and even team members.
-Then you can hone in even more with sub-views like tasks, messages and files.
+Then you can hone in even more with sub-views like project tasks, messages and files.